anypossiblew/hcp-cf-digital-account/yaas-angular-app/README.md

-# hcp-cf-digital-account
-The OAuth2 Client project for YaaS service
+# angular 1.x demo application
+An AngularJS 1.x demo Application

-About the details of this project can be found in [Tiven's blog](http://tiven.wang/articles/oauth2-with-yaas/)
+About the details of this project can be found in [Tiven's blog](http://tiven.wang/articles/angular.js-1.x-introduction/)

-## Setup
+## Run

 * Exec `npm install`

-* Run `gulp serve` test the application locally
+* Run `gulp serve` to access the application locally

+* Run `gulp test` to test the unit test of this application

 ## Configuration and Deploy